 - Logos and the menu blend in

 - A very straightforward layout

 InkSpace is a firm specializing in the design and construction of homes and renovation of listed buildings.
 Their website by Lobo agency kicks off the user journey with hi-res, professional photographs across the entire screen.
 White InkSpace logo and the discrete menu icon in the top right blend in with the images.

-The rest of the website uses a very straightforward layout and design, with short blocks of texts following the images lined up in one column.
+The rest of the website uses a very straightforward layout and design, with short blocks of text following the images lined up in one column.
 A mouseover effect changes the photo to a different presentation of the same home, either from another angle or location.